 GREEN GIRLS ANNOUNCES AFTER-SCHOOL PROGRAM

-Girls in 6th, 7th and 8th grade can apply to be part of Girl Greens after-school program at I.S.
+Girls in 6th, 7th and 8th grade can apply to be part of Green Girls after-school program at I.S.
 204 in Long Island City Queens.
 Green Girls provides a range of science learning experiences while exploring the local landscape and wonders of New York City.
 By combining science, technology, group activities, nature studies, interactive games, and field trips, Green Girls helps to prepare students for educational success.
 Each meeting combines fun and various types of active learning experiences throughout the City!

 To apply, please complete the Student Participation Form and return it, along with the Parent Registration Form, to the I.S.
 204 Beacon Office or to Kaari Casey at email@example.com